Pucallpa to Lima Bus

-Why book Pucallpa to Lima bus with redBus?
+Why book a Pucallpa to Lima bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Pucallpa to Lima.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Pucallpa to Lima.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 The name of this city comes from the quechua language and means red-colored land, a definition that corresponds with its red landscapes.
 It’s considered the second most important fluvial port of the Amazonia.Pucallpa was colonized in 1840 by franciscan missionaries.
 During several years it was a little settlement isolated from the country.It was founded on May the 23rd 1833, during the rubber fever.In 1945 Pucallpa was connected with Tingo Maria by land.